Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 | Enterprise | Custom | Unlimited |

-Best For: Agencies, consultancies, freelancers managing client projects, and any team that needs to track profitability by project.
+Best For: Agencies and consultancies managing client projects, freelancers handling multiple clients, teams that need to track profitability by project.

 Feature-by-Feature Breakdown: Basecamp vs Teamwork 2026